 How Swinging on a Swing Correlates to the Golf Swing Motion

 The analogy will focus on what to feel in the golf swing and how it relates to swinging on a swing.
-The feelings described in my golf blogs, “Feel an Efficient Swing,” “How to Use the the Fingers,” and “How to Feel Rhythm” documents what to feel to create an efficient golf swing. ,
+The feelings described in my golf blogs, “Feel an Efficient Swing,” “How to Use the Fingers,” and “How to Feel Rhythm” documents what to feel to create an efficient golf swing. ,

 Advocates of focusing on swinging the club to the finish: